Etretat Normandy, France Travel Guide

 France maintains high-quality healthcare, and Etretat is itself a generally safe destination.

-No specific vaccinations are required for entry into France from most countries.
-Consult a healthcare provider well prior to your trip to confirm all routine vaccinations (like MMR, Diphtheria-Tetanus-Pertussis, Polio, plus seasonal variations flu shot) are up to date.
+No particular shots are needed for entry into France from most countries.
+Consult a healthcare provider well before your trip to verify all routine vaccinations (like MMR, Diphtheria-Tetanus-Pertussis, Polio, plus seasonal variations flu shot) are up to date.
 Your doctor provides personalized advice based on your health history.

 Before your trip, note down the emergency numbers (112, 15, 17, 18).
 Keep your embassy or consulate contact information handy.
 If you lose your passport or encounter a serious issue, your embassy can lend assistance.